Brian-Leavell/CSE-321/Project3/Dot matrix Array Files/README.md

 Since there were too many files to list and upload, this is a simple receipt to show that external libraries will be needed.

-**Please visit the following links to obtain all of the required files**
+**Please visit the following links to obtain all of the required files:**

 https://github.com/MajicDesigns/MD_MAX72xx